-But we have said enough, let’s visit this remote island!
+But we have said enough, let’s visit this remote island.

 When you should visit Tilos island and how many days should you spend there?

 Tilos is a very small island and mainly August is a quite busy month.
-So, any other month would be quite nice!
+So, any other month would be quite nice.

-If you want just to get an idea from the island you can visit it on a daily trip, but then 2-3 days would be ok.
+If you want just to get an idea of the island you can visit it on a daily trip, but then 2-3 days would be ok.
 As I said, it is not an island that you need to discover, but an island that you can totally relax and feel your own energy.
 Not sure if this makes sense, but I cannot explain it better!
-Sorry!

 We spent one week as we combined it with a local cultural event and we totally enjoyed it!